Dev-Sudarshan/Blog-app/README.md

 ### Features

 1.Add, edit, and delete blog posts.

-2.Categorize posts and add tags.

-3.Comment on blog posts (if implemented).

-4.Authentication and authorization for users.
+2.Authentication and authorization for users.

 ### Technologies Used